ivanrosolen/api-silex-skeleton/README.md

 # API Silex Skeleton

+Skeleton using [Silex](http://silex.sensiolabs.org) and [Json Web Token](http://jwt.io) to create a RESTFull API

 ## Install

 With Docker and Composer installed in your system just run the following command on project root:

 ```bash
 ./bin/minion